FerdieQ/Tic-Tac-Toe/README.md

 *  A player can click on the nine cells to make a move.
 *  Every click will alternate between marking an X and O.
 *  Once occupied with an X or O, the cell cannot be played again.
-P*  rovide a Reset Game button that will clear the contents of the board.
+*  Provide a Reset Game button that will clear the contents of the board.

 ====
 Created by Ferdie Quizon